artemave/node-test-runners-performance-comparison/readme.md

 To generate sizable load, I took the largest Node project I could think of - [Sails](https://sailsjs.com/) - and for each `.js` file in `lib` I generated a dumb test file (in each contending tech) that requires that Sails file.

-Then I friend of mine reminded me about [banana-shark](https://github.com/featurist/banana-shark) - a really interesting take on testing - so I added it too.
-Then I added [tape](https://github.com/substack/tape) for good measure.
+I showed this around and was reminded of [banana-shark](https://github.com/featurist/banana-shark) - a really interesting take on testing - so I added that too.
+And then [tape](https://github.com/substack/tape) for good measure.
 And finally, just for laughs, [jest](https://jestjs.io/).
 Because boy is it laughably slow.

 Results on my machine (seconds):